common name: eastern bloodsucking conenose (official), kissing bug, Mexican bed bug

 Early observations note Triatoma sanguisuga using rats as a natural host; the bugs benefit from hiding in the rodent burrows to feed and digest blood meals (Grundemann 1947).
 Other hosts in the United States include armadillos and opossums (Triplehorn and Johnson 2005).
 It has been recorded that cats, dogs, raccoons and livestock can carry Trypanosoma cruzi (Griffith 1947).
 According to Bern (2011), additional animals that have tested positive for Trypanosoma cruzi include frogs, chickens and horses.

-Griffith 1947 reports that the public health considerations of Trypanosoma cruzi transmission via Triatoma sanguisuga are especially important because “such complex host-parasite relationships, involving insect and wild-animal reservoirs of disease are responsible for some of the most difficult problems in preventative medicine and public health.”
 Due to the complex life cycle of these bugs, and their often undetected, nocturnal feeding episodes, transmission of the Trypanosoma cruzi parasite can be hard to control, manage or detect.

 There is a huge disparity between the American trypanosomiasis situation in North America and that of Central and South America.
-Although the disease has been found in North America, the situation is not nearly as devastating and serious as it is in South and Central America.
+Although the disease has been found in North America, the situation is not nearly as serious as it is in South and Central America.
 According to Capinera (2010), this disease plagues roughly 15-18 million individuals in Central and South America and claims around 50,000 lives every year.
 The number of infected and at risk individuals is hard to estimate, considering the potential lack of symptoms in the acute phase of the disease.

 As mentioned earlier, there are many potential wildlife hosts of Trypanosoma cruzi such as rats, raccoons, opossums, cats, dogs and cattle (Bern et al. 2011).
 In the U.S., many of these animals have been found to harbor the parasite, making them reservoirs.
 This news seems concerning, since wildlife reservoirs and triatomine vectors seem to be all that is needed for the disease to spread.
 However, the threat of American trypanosomiasis in the U.S. is low due to two important reasons.
 1) There is not a large, concentrated population of infected individuals in North America like there is in South America.
 2) The triatomine vectors in the U.S. do not defecate on their hosts immediately after feeding, which is crucial for transmission of the pathogen.
 This is because American trypanosomiasis is not spread via the bite of a triatomine bug, but through dried Triatoma sp. feces being rubbed into a wound, orifice or mucous membrane (the eye being the most common) (Capinera 2010).
+However, it has also been suggested that Americans are unfamiliar with the disease, so its prevalence is higher than recognized but it goes undiagnosed or unreported (Waleckx et al. 2014).

 Kissing bugs are not the only cause of Trypanosoma cruzi transmission.
 This pathogen can be transmitted from mother to child during pregnancy or at birth.
 Infection can also occur through blood transfusions, organ transplant and contaminated (uncooked) food.